minad/bibsync/README.md

 =======

-BibSync is a tool to synchronize your paper database with a [BibTeX](http://en.wikipedia.org/wiki/BibTeX) file which might be most useful for Physicsts and Mathematicians since it supports synchronization with [DOI](http://dx.doi.org/) and [arXiv](http://arxiv.org/).
+BibSync is a tool to synchronize your paper database with a [BibTeX](http://en.wikipedia.org/wiki/BibTeX) file which might be most useful for Physicists and Mathematicians since it supports synchronization with [DOI](http://dx.doi.org/) and [arXiv](http://arxiv.org/).

 I created this tool during the work on my diploma thesis in physics since I was unhappy with existing tools like [Mendeley](http://www.mendeley.com/).
 I use this tool together with Git for version control and [JabRef](http://jabref.sourceforge.net/) for browsing.
 This tool adheres more to the Unix philosophy that a small tool for each task is better than one thing which tries to solve everything.
-If you use [JabRef](http://jabref.sourceforge.net/) for browsing and tagging it is unnecessary to sort the papers into different subdirectories by hand.
+If you use [JabRef](http://jabref.sourceforge.net/) for browsing and tagging it is unnecessary to sort the papers into different sub directories by hand.
 Just throw them all in one directory!

 __Note__: This tool is derived from a script which I used during my thesis.
 It worked